AN/AQS-13

-The AN/AQS-13 series was a helicopter dipping sonar system for the United States Navy.
+The AN/AQS-13 was a series of helicopter dipping sonar system for the United States Navy.
 These systems were deployed as the primary inner zone anti-submarine warfare (ASW) sensor on aircraft carrier based helicopters for over five decades.
-Companion versions with the AQS-18 designation were exported to various nations around the globe.
+Companion versions with the AN/AQS-18 designation were exported to various nations around the globe.

+In accordance with the Joint Electronics Type Designation System (JETDS), the "AN/AQS-13" designation represents the 13th design of an Army-Navy airborne electronic device for detection sonar equipment.
+The JETDS system also now is used to name all Department of Defense and some NATO electronic systems.

 Purpose

 Airborne sonar systems provide a light-weight, mobile detection sensor for locating and tracking submarines.
 Although limited in performance compared to larger, ship-mounted sonars, these helicopter-borne systems have the advantage of rapid deployment/retrieval times, and rapid transition between search areas.
 Additional advantages over ship sonars include absence of flow noise and engine noise, and the elimination of Doppler shift induced by a moving signal source.
-Deployed from Aircraft Carriers or other ships, these systems enable the aircraft to locate, identify and attack submerged targets within the flight radius from the home ship.
+Deployed from Aircraft Carriers or other ships, these systems enable the helicopter to locate, identify and attack submerged targets within the flight radius from the home ship.